UK economy sees steeper slowdown in third quarter before Omicron impact

 Official monthly GDP figures have since shown the economy eked out growth of just 0.1% in October.

-The closely-watched IHS Markit/CIPS Flash UK Composite PMI for December signalled the UK’s economic growth slowed to its slowest pace since February when the country was in lockdown.
+The closely-watched IHS Markit/CIPS Flash UK Composite PMI for December signalled that the UK’s economic growth slowed to its slowest pace since February, when the country was in lockdown.

 Martin Beck, chief economic adviser to the EY Item Club, said: “The recent rise in Covid-19 case numbers will also weigh on near-term activity by forcing more people to self-isolate.